-“Coco” shows light on the celebration of the day of the death and its meaning.
+“Coco” shows light on the celebration of the day of death and its meaning.
 The day of the death is part of a 3 day Allhallowtide holiday season in the Western Christian religion.
-I discussed this holiday my previous article “Looking into the Halloween”.
-The Allhallowtide is the occasion to honor the dead, including the saints, martyrs and all faithful Christians that have departed.
+I discussed this holiday in my previous article “Looking into the Halloween”.
+The Allhallowtide is the occasion to honor the dead, including the saints, martyrs, and all faithful Christians that have departed.

 Another interesting theme is the life of single women; the movie shows the possibility of a woman being single and still is able to be happy and satisfied with her life.
 It breaks the norm that most women are confronted with of having a husband and family in their thirties.

 Which social themes did resonate the most with you?
 Feel free to leave your comments.
 I would love to hear from you.